Software

 Seasoned Litigators in Failed ERP Implementations

-Kasowitz has established the country’s foremost practice devoted to representing companies and public entities in the recovery of damages arising out of failed and problematic implementations of enterprise resource planning (ERP) business software.
+For more than two decades, Kasowitz’s deep bench of litigators and trial lawyers have represented companies, states and municipalities in disputes against software providers and integrators concerning ERP projects experiencing runaway costs, poor project management, delayed or failed go-lives, defective interfaces, missing functionality and other issues.
+We have substantial experience in disputes involving failed implementations of SAP, Oracle, Microsoft and other ERP and business software across a wide array of industries—including apparel and footwear, chemical, consumer goods, electronics, financial services, gas and electricity, health care, insurance, logistics, transportation and warehousing—.
 Few corporate initiatives are as fraught with risk as these high-priced projects, which often deliver a new software platform that is scarcely better than the legacy system it replaced.
-Even worse are ERP catastrophes – mission-critical projects that fail upon go-live, decimating customer relationships, financial results, growth and acquisition plans, investors’ and lenders’ confidence and employee morale.
-Many companies that have faced the business disruption and chaos stemming from an oversold and improperly designed and implemented ERP rollout have turned to our attorneys to obtain compensation from the responsible consulting or software firms.
+Even worse are ERP catastrophes—mission-critical projects that fail upon go-live, decimating customer relationships, financial results, growth and acquisition plans, investors’ and lenders’ confidence and employee morale.
+Companies facing the business disruption and chaos stemming from an oversold and improperly designed and implemented ERP rollout turn to us to obtain redress and monetary compensation from the responsible consulting or software firms.

 Our role in ERP disputes typically begins when clients contact us either (1) in mid-project, as deliverable deadlines are missed, budgets are blown and integrators or developers demand costly change orders to fix their own mistakes, or (2) after go-live, as coding and interface defects disrupt ordering, shipping, accounting, procurement, inventory, payroll or other core business processes.